Caudillo: Independence era

-The Spanish American wars of independence of the early nineteenth century disrupted Spain and the Spanish Empire, when in 1808 Napoleon Bonaparte invaded the Iberian Peninsula, overturned the Spanish Bourbon monarchy, and placed his brother Joseph on the Spanish throne.
-Bonaparte is an example of a successful general who rose to national power during the massive disruption of the French Revolution and was crowned emperor in 1804.
-For Spain and Spain's empire, their loss of legitimate monarch to a usurper unleashed forces that might well have remained latent.
-In Spanish America, the eighteenth-century Bourbon Reforms had systematically excluded American-born Spanish men or criollos from positions of political power, with the crown privileging Iberian-born officials and imposing economic policies that had deleterious effects in part of the empire.
-Previously, Spanish America had developed a level of local rule within the empire, with local elites being able to aspire to official positions and economic relations operated within long-established patterns.
-The Napoleonic invasion of Spain sparked Spanish American movements for autonomy and various regions set up juntas which operated in the name of the displaced Bourbon monarch.
-With the restoration of Ferdinand VII in 1814 following Napoleon's defeat and his reassertion of absolutist rule, the struggles in many parts of Spanish America became unequivocal wars of independence.
-Except for Cuba and Puerto Rico, Spanish America had achieved that goal by 1825.

 Although there was the hope of some Spanish American leaders of independence that the political contours of regions would reconstitute the former viceroyalties, but with local autonomy.
-The Roman Catholic Church as an institution remained strong and the militaries that won victories against royalist forces.
+The Roman Catholic Church as an institution remained strong and the militaries won victories against royalist forces.
 The state as an institution in most areas was weak.
 Conflicts over the form the new governments should take were rampant, and veterans of the wars of independence saw themselves as the leaders of the nation-states they had helped bring into being.

+These caudillos were able to maintain their power through their connection with their gauchos.
+Unlike their traditional elite counterparts, caudillos sought to keep the relationships with their supporters strong.
+They often lived near or amongst the "common people", so they were able to develop personal connections and experience problems first hand that otherwise might have been ignored by the elites.
+Gauchos would influence the political opinion of the common people, or peasants, through oral culture.
+They would tell stories and write songs and poems that shed their caudillos and the caudillos' ideals in a positive light.
+Their influence on the political climate allowed the common people to be a driving force of nation-building rather than just elite leaders.

-In the wake of the violence and political disruption, new nations were faced with widespread property destruction, disappearance of trade, and states that lacked political authority.
+In the wake of the violence and political disruption, new nations were faced with widespread property destruction, the disappearance of trade, and states that lacked political authority.
 The first few decades after independence saw the rise of strongmen with roots in the military.
-Spanish America had known no other type of regime than monarchy, and Mexico established one under royalist general-turned insurgent Agustín de Iturbide.
-Brazil's transition to independence was via the Brazilian Empire, which kept its territory intact, and was ruled by a legitimate monarch.
+Spanish America had known no other type of regime than monarchy, and Mexico established one under a royalist general-turned-insurgent Agustín de Iturbide.
 In Spanish America, new sovereign states grappled with the question of balancing a central authority, usually in the hands of the traditional elites, with some kind of representation of the new "citizenry" of the republics.
-Constitutions were written laying out division of powers, but the rule of personalist strongmen, caudillos, dominated.
-Dictoratorial powers were granted to some caudillos, nominally ruling as presidents under a constitution, as "constitutional dictators".
+Constitutions were written laying out the division of powers, but the rule of personalist strongmen, caudillos, dominated.
+Dictatorial powers were granted to some caudillos, nominally ruling as presidents under a constitution, as "constitutional dictators".